-From Table~\ref{tab:nequip_allegro}, we observe that across almost all model architectures the accuracy remains nearly identical.
-However, for any given architecture, the Cartesian model can never outperform the spherical model.
-In addition, for the edge-feature-based Allegro model, which already has a large memory footprint, combining it with the Cartesian formulation further increases memory usage to the point that the model becomes impractical for real applications.
-From these observations, we conclude that the Cartesian models achieve accuracy comparable to their spherical counterparts, but they require dedicated architectural designs and should avoid edge-feature-based constructions.
-If one adopts architectures similar or identical to those used in spherical models, no improvement can be obtained.
+From Table~\ref{tab:nequip_allegro}, we can observe that the accuracy remains nearly identical across almost all model sizes.
+However, for any given size, it is evident that the Cartesian model can not outperform the spherical model in terms of either computational speed or memory efficiency.
+In addition, for the edge-features-based Allegro model, which already has a large memory footprint, combining it with the Cartesian formulation further increases memory usage to the point that the model becomes impractical for real applications.
+From these observations, we conclude that the Cartesian models achieve accuracy comparable to their spherical counterparts, but they require dedicated architectural designs and should avoid edge-features-based constructions.